 Although some old mine shafts still dot the area, it is noted mainly for its logging history.
-Many of the trails are remnants of old logging roads and ruins are numerous.
+Many of the trails are remnants of old logging roads, and ruins are numerous.
 The Telephone Trail is named after the fact that it transects the route of the power and telephone lines to the top of the mountain.
 Although these are now underground, there are signs that a series of old poles once held the wires.

 The Telephone Trail works as a connecter between the Icehouse and Sixshooter trails, and like the others, tends to disguise a healthy workout with relaxing beauty.
 All of the trails generally start at the same 4500' elevation trailhead and finish near the top of the mountain at over 7500'.
-These trails are also popular with mountain bikers and from what I understand, best enjoyed as a one-way downhill via car shuttle.
+These trails are also popular with mountain bikers and, from what I understand, best enjoyed as a one-way downhill via car shuttle.

 One reason this area doesn't see more use is the lack of available resources describing the confusing network of roads and trails.
 As old as they obviously are, I'm not sure why these trails/old roads are not shown on the USGS topos.
 I've included (Official Fritzski Approved - there is no substitute!) trail and road maps that I hope will help the cause.

-As you approach the bottom of Sixshooter Canyon the forest thickens from chaparral to shady pine.
+As you approach the bottom of Sixshooter Canyon, the forest thickens from chaparral to shady pine.
 Just prior to the intersection with Sixshooter/197, look for some ruins on the right.
 These are the remains of an old sawmill.
 Also in the immediate area are an old spring and two old mine shafts just a few yards north on #197.

 Looking at the trail depictions, you can see that every trail offers an opportunity for several "loop" routes.
 Just use your imagination and enjoy!

-This hike is listed as One-Way.
-When you hike several trails on a single "hike", log it with a generic name that describes the hike.
-Then link the trails traveled, check out the example
+When hiking several trails on a single "hike", log it with a generic name that describes the hike.
+Then link the trails traveled, check out the example.